ARA General Belgrano: Naval outcome

 Following the loss of General Belgrano, the Argentine fleet returned to its bases and played no major role in the rest of the conflict.
 British nuclear submarines continued to operate in the sea areas between Argentina and the Falkland Islands, gathering intelligence, providing early warning of air raids and effectively imposing sea denial.
-A further effect was that the Argentinian Navy's carrier-borne aircraft had to operate from land bases at the limit of their range, rather than from an aircraft carrier at sea.
+With the withdrawal of the aircraft carrier, all Argentine aircraft had to operate from land bases at the limit of their range.
 The minimal role of the Navy in the rest of the campaign led to a considerable loss of credibility and influence within the Junta.

 Controversy over the sinking

 The legality of the sinking of General Belgrano has been disputed due to disagreement on the exact nature of the Maritime Exclusion Zone (MEZ) and whether General Belgrano had been returning to port at the time of the sinking.
 Through a message passed via the Swiss Embassy in Buenos Aires to the Argentine government nine days before the sinking, the UK made clear that it no longer considered the 200 mile exclusion zone as the limit of its military action.
 On 1 May 1982, Admiral Juan Lombardo ordered all Argentine naval units to seek out the British task force around the Falklands and launch a "massive attack" the following day.

 In 2003, the ship's captain Hector Bonzo confirmed that General Belgrano had actually been manoeuvering, not "sailing away" from the exclusion zone.
 Captain Bonzo stated that any suggestion that HMS Conqueror's actions were a "betrayal" was utterly wrong; rather, the submarine carried out its duties according to the accepted rules of war.
 In an interview two years before his death in 2009, he further stated that: "It was absolutely not a war crime.
 It was an act of war, lamentably legal."

-The sinking also became a cause célèbre for anti-war campaigners such as Labour MP Tam Dalyell.
-Early reports suggested that more than 1,000 Argentine sailors might have been killed in the sinking; it was in fact around a third of that number.
+The sinking became a cause célèbre for British anti-war campaigners such as Labour MP Tam Dalyell.
+Early reports suggested that more than 1,000 Argentine sailors might have been killed in the sinking; it was around a third of that number.

-The sinking occurred 14 hours after President of Peru Fernando Belaúnde proposed a comprehensive peace plan and called for regional unity, although Prime Minister Margaret Thatcher and diplomats in London did not see this document until after the sinking of General Belgrano.
+The sinking occurred 14 hours after President of Peru Fernando Belaúnde proposed a comprehensive peace plan and called for regional unity, although Margaret Thatcher and diplomats in London did not see this document until after the sinking of General Belgrano.
 Diplomatic efforts to that point had failed completely.
 After the sinking, Argentina rejected the plan but the UK indicated its acceptance on 5 May.
 The news was subsequently dominated by military action and the British continued to offer ceasefire terms until 1 June that were rejected by the Junta.